JeetDalal/jeetdalal-privacy/privacy-policy.md

 Privacy Policy
 ----------------

 ### Introduction
-Our privacy policy will help you understand what information we collect at Cube Timer, how Cube Timer uses it, and what choices you have.
-Cube Timer built the Cube Timer app as a free app.
-This SERVICE is provided by Cube Timer at no cost and is intended for use as is.
+Welcome to the privacy policy of Cube Timer.
+This document outlines how Cube Timer, the provider of the Cube Timer app, collects and utilizes information, as well as the choices available to you.
+Cube Timer offers this SERVICE for free and encourages users to review the following policy to understand our practices.

-If you choose to use our Service, then you agree to the collection and use of information in  relation with this policy.
-The Personal Information that we collect are used for providing and improving the Service.
-We will not use or share your information with anyone except as described in this Privacy Policy.
-The terms used in this Privacy Policy have the same meanings as in our Terms and Conditions, which is accessible in our website, unless otherwise  defined in this Privacy Policy.
+By using our Service, you consent to the collection and use of information as outlined in this policy.
+The Personal Information collected is employed for the enhancement of the Service, and your information will not be used or disclosed to others except as detailed in this Privacy Policy.
+The terms used here have the same meanings as in our Terms and Conditions, accessible on our website, unless defined differently in this Privacy Policy.

 ### Information Collection and Use
-We do not collect any kind of information from the user.
-The app does not use third party services that may collect information used to identify you.
+In order to provide and improve our Service, Cube Timer now incorporates advertisements.
+While using the app, non-personal information related to ad interactions may be collected.
+This information is utilized solely for enhancing the user experience and optimizing ad content.

 ### Cookies
-Cookies are files with small amount of data that is commonly used an anonymous unique identifier.
-These are sent to your browser from the website that you visit and are stored on your devices’s internal memory.
+Cube Timer may use cookies to enhance your experience.
+Cookies are small data files sent to your browser from the websites you visit, stored on your device's internal memory.
+These cookies serve as anonymous unique identifiers to facilitate a more personalized experience.
+Users have the option to manage cookie preferences within the app settings.

-The app doesn't use cookies.

 ### Location Information
-No location information is collected from the user.
+Cube Timer does not collect location information from users.

 ### Device Information
-We do not collect information from your device in any case.
+We do not collect any information from your device except for non-personal data related to ad interactions.

 ### Service Providers
-We do not employ any third-party companies and individuals.
+While Cube Timer may engage with third-party companies for ad-related services, rest assured that your personal information will not be shared.

 ### Security
-No information of the user is collected in any way.
-Hence, the app is completely safe and secure to use.
+No personal information of the user is collected, ensuring that the app remains secure for use.

 ### Children’s Privacy
-This services has no age restriction.
+This Service is intended for users above the age of 13.

 ### Changes to This Privacy Policy
-We may update our Privacy Policy from time to time.
-Thus, you are advised to review this page periodically for any changes.
-We will notify you of any changes by posting the new Privacy Policy on this page.
-These changes are effective immediately, after they are posted on this page.
+The Privacy Policy may be updated periodically.
+Users are encouraged to review this page for any changes.
+Notification of such changes will be provided by posting the updated Privacy Policy on this page, and they will take effect immediately upon posting.

 ### Contact Us
-If you have any questions or suggestions about our Privacy Policy, do not hesitate to contact us.
+For any questions or suggestions regarding our Privacy Policy, please contact us at the following email address:
-Contact Information:
 Email: *[dalaljeet9@email.com]*